Indico

 Provide integration between Indico and PostgreSQL:

-juju integrate indico postgresql-k8s:db
+juju integrate indico postgresql-k8s:database

 Run juju status and wait until the Application status is Active as the following example: